 Degree in Environmental Sciences from the University of Alcalá, Master in Environmental Engineering and Water Management (EOI, Madrid).
 Began her professional career at Eptisa, Engineering Services, working on the design of water treatment plants and in the field of hydrological planning.
 Began her public service at the Center for Studies of Ports and Coasts of CEDEX, where she worked on different environmental aspects related to the marine environment.

-Since May 2013, she has been working in the Division for the Protection of the Sea of the Ministry of Agriculture and Fisheries, Food and Environment and more recently as Head of Human Activities Area linked to Marine Strategies as well as to the International Conventions for the Protection of the Sea.
+Since May 2013, she has been working in the General Subdirectorate for the Protection of the Sea of the Ministry for Ecological Transition and more recently as Head of Human Activities Area linked to Marine Strategies as well as to the International Conventions for the Protection of the Sea.

 Environmental scientist with over 10 years experience in coordinating and contributing to projects in the field of governance, planning, policy development, circular economy and nature conservation.